 _topol_atom.symop

 _topol_atom.translationⱡ

+_topol_atom.fract_x

+_topol_atom.fract_y

+_topol_atom.fract_z

 Of these items, only _topol_atom.atom_label is absolutely required.
 Though _topol_atom.id is a key, within the current specification it is not referenced.
 Exactly one of _topol_atom.node_id or _topol_atom.link_id is required, pointing to the node or link that this atom is associated with.
 Note that this allows any number of atoms to be associated with a given node or link, but not to more than one node or link. _topol_atom.element_symbol is strongly recommended, as there is no other location in a CIF file where a specific element symbol is required.
 In the case that for some reason the atom does not relate to a specific element (due to occupational disorder or some other reason), this field should be left as unquoted ‘.’.
+The relationship between symmetry transformation and fractional coordinates is the same as for TOPOL_NODE.
+Fractional coordinates are symmetry-transformed coordinates, and, if both the symmetry transformation and factional coordinates are present and non-default values, they must match,

 Using TOPOL_ATOM, the diamond example could be described as follows: